October 1st, 2020

-1. The Dutch Medicinal Chemistry & Chemical Biology Prize, consisting of certificate, a work of art, and a EUR 1,000 cash prize, is awarded by the Board of the KNCV Division MCCB, based on the recommendations of an ad hoc Assessment Committee (hereinafter referred to as ‘the Committee’).
-The winner shall be invited to present his/her work at an academic event organised by the Division.
+1. The KNCV Medicinal Chemistry & Chemical Biology Prize, consisting of certificate, a work of art, and a EUR 1,000 cash prize, will be awarded by the Board of the KNCV Division MCCB, based on the recommendations of an ad hoc Assessment Committee (hereinafter referred to as ‘the Committee’).
+The winner shall be invited to present his/her work at a scientific event organized by the Division.

-2. The cash prize is made available by sponsor MercachemSyncom.
+2. The cash prize is made available by sponsor Symeres.

 3. The aforementioned board has the right to either accept or reject the recommendation of the Committee.
 In case of rejection, the prize shall not be awarded.